svaksha/Julia.jl/Benchmarks-Optimization.md

 * raytracer.jl :: [Raytracer in the Julia kernel](https://github.com/JuliaLang/julia/blob/master/test/perf/kernel/raytracer.jl) and other [raytracer packages](https://github.com/jakebolewski/rays).
 * Criterion.jl :: [A port of the Haskell's Criterion and Clojure's Criterium library](https://github.com/jakebolewski/Criterion.jl) to Julia, that runs benchmarks, analyzing the results using various statistical techniques.
 * SortPerf.jl :: [Julia module to test the performance of sorting algorithms](https://github.com/kmsquire/SortPerf.jl).
+* SimplexBenchmarks :: [Benchmarks comparing individual operations of the Simplex method for linear programming](https://github.com/mlubin/SimplexBenchmarks) in Julia and other languages.
+Uses modified version of jlSimplex to generate data from real instances.

 ### Optimization